Brightest Offers Enterprise Grade Security to Protect Your Data and Reduce Your Risk.

 Beyond encryption, our application is developed on modern, secure web application architecture with proactive steps and security architecture in place to test, mitigate, monitor, and prevent any back-door access, cross site scripting attacks (XSS), cross site request forgery (CSRF), SQL injection, clickjacking, and unapproved cross-origin (CORS) scripts.
 We enforce SSL/HTTPS throughout our application on all requests.

-The AWS data center infrastructure used to provide all Brightest services is located in the United States.
+The AWS data center infrastructure used to provide all Brightest services by default is located in the United States, however AWS also offers us the flexibility to relocate your data storage and application servers to a European Union (EU) data center in either Germany or Ireland if and where your organization needs to comply with GDPR and EU data compliance laws.
 The cloud IT infrastructure AWS provides Brightest is designed and managed to meet security best practices and a variety of IT security standards, including:

 • SOC 1/SSAE 16/ISAE 3402 (formerly SAS 70)

 • SOC 2

 • SOC 3

 • FISMA, DIACAP, and FedRAMP

 • ISO 9001 / ISO 27001 / ISO 27017 / ISO 27018

 In addition, the flexibility and control the AWS platform provides gives Brightest web, file, and database hosting infrastructure that meets the following standards:

 • Family Educational Rights and Privacy Act (FERPA)